elijahdaniel/calculator/README.md

-#Javascript Calculator
+# Javascript Calculator
-This is a simple JS calculator that has the ability to get floating point numbers.
+This is a simple JS calculator web application that has the same functionality as a normal calculator, and also gets floating point numbers.